 The rational for this criterion proposal can be extracted from the different sections addressing LCV and L-category vehicles, together with a fleet performance approach.
 The first version of the technical report proposed a criterion based on fleet composition.
 However, setting requirements on a share of the fleet does not ensure the performance of the group of vehicles actually providing the service, especially if they are part of a large fleet, or if the service consists of a limited number of individual deliveries.
-Therefore, the criteria proposal has been reformulated as an award criterion that gives points to those service fleets whose average $CO_2$ type approval comply with the core TS1 for category 1.
+Therefore, the criteria proposal has been reformulated as an award criterion that gives points to those service fleets whose average CO2 type approval comply with the core TS1 for category 1.
 This approach will give the companies enough flexibility to plan the fleet replacements.
 Another option would be requiring all vehicles to meet a threshold, but it would be too strict and unrealistic according to the common fleet management practices.

 The criterion based on an average is more representative of the performance of the fleet as a whole, instead of setting percentages on the fleet compositions which would only ensure the performance of a share.
-As described in sections 5.3.1 and 7.3.1, there is not a comparable monitoring and reporting system for $CO_2$ emissions of heavy duty vehicles yet in force, so these criteria apply only to LCVs.
+As described in sections 5.3.1 and 7.3.1, there is not a comparable monitoring and reporting system for CO_2 emissions of heavy duty vehicles yet in force, so these criteria apply only to LCVs.

 Cyclelogistics has demonstrated its capability to operate in urban deliveries.
-According to CIVITAS 42% of all motorized trips in urban areas could be shifted to logistics by bicycle (this corresponds to 25% of all trips).
-(EPOMM, 2012) Also a deliverable within the project Cyclelogistics ahead (Chiffi & Galli, 2014a) indicates a high potential for municipal document delivery, like small documents, internal mail and consultation documents to residents, to shift to cargo bikes.
-However, a criterion formulated as a technical specification could raise difficulties in those cities with few cyclelogistics operators; hence it is proposed as an award criterion at core level.
-Only in those cases where there are enough operators, it is proposed as technical specification at comprehensive level, requiring that the fleet contains cycles and cycle trailers, aimed at helping operators to address last mile issues, within the framework of the emissions reduction plan set by the TS1 Environmental management practices.
+According to CIVITAS 42% of all motorized trips in urban areas could be shifted to logistics by bicycle (this corresponds to 25% of all trips) (EPOMM, 2012).
+Also a deliverable within the project Cyclelogistics ahead (Chiffi & Galli, 2014a) indicates a high potential for municipal document delivery, like small documents, internal mail and consultation documents to residents, to shift to cargo bikes.
+It is proposed as technical specification, requiring that the fleet contains cycles and cycle trailers, aimed at helping operators to address last mile issues, within the framework of the emissions reduction plan set by the TS1 Environmental management practices.